theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 weight: 105
 ---

-This article shows how to operate Xtract Universal with load balancing.<br>
+The following article shows how to operate Xtract Universal with load balancing.<br>
 In this context, load balancing means to distribute the network traffic across multiple Windows servers to avoid server overloads.

 ### About Load Balancing